danieldavilaaleman/HudsonBayMicrobiome/Arctic_HCD_proteins/Supplementary_notes.md

 After exploring the possibilities, I found that the rep portein fasta file is concised of 188 proteins originated from 044_ samples and 93 proteins originated from B1_ samples, with 1 rep proteins sequence from 018_, 2 rep proteins from 015_, and no rep preotein from 016_.
 So this results are bias toward the origin of te HCD protein.
 My understanding is that with default clustering values `(--min-seq-id 0.9 -c 0.8)` will decrease the diversity of HCD proteins present in all sample sites.
 So, I re-run the clustering with higher values in `--min-seq-id 0.98` and `-c 0.9` in order to get a better representation of HCD protein variants from all sampled sites.

 This approach generates a HCD representative fasta file of **### 2,756 ARCTIC HCD rep proteins** but still only 3 rep protein sequences of 015_, 4 rep portein sequences from 018_, and 0 from sample 016_.
 While having 365 from samples B1_, 592 from samples 046_, and 409 from sample R3_.

+One possible explanation about this results could be the lack of HCD representative in 016 using the hmm file CANT-HYD --trusted-cutoff.
+I asked if the 016 plass assembly proteins contains HCD in CANT-HYD.hmm and the result was 0 sequences.
+Now, running again the same 016 PLASS assembly against ALKB_MAB.hmm with 1e-9 cutoff I got:

 After running the quantification pipeline with this new representative proteins db, I got the following results: